-Welcome to Showtime on Ice!!
+Welcome to Showtime on Ice!

 GENERAL SHOW INFO

-What is Showtime on Ice?
 The late Peggy DeLio, created the show experience to expose figure skaters and their families to Broadway musicals and classics.
 The first show was modeled after Ice Follies and every year, the show has had a different theme.
-Audiences have enjoyed a variety of performances including Aladdin, Peter Pan, Fairy Tales on Ice and more!
-This year marks our forty-sixth production.
+Audiences have enjoyed a variety of performances including Alice in Wonderland, Hairspray, Fairy Tales on Ice and more!
+This year marks our 48th production!

-There will be four performances over the weekend of April 27-29, 2018.
-There will be one Friday evening performance, a Saturday matinee and evening performance and one Sunday matinee.
+There will be four performances over the weekend of April 24-26, 2020.
+There will be one Friday evening performance (7:00pm), a Saturday matinee (1:00pm) and evening performance (7:00pm) and one Sunday matinee (1:00pm).
 All performances take place at South Suburban Ice Arena.

-What is the cost?
 Skaters who are considered “Learn to Skate” or Basic Skills can roughly expect the cost to be in the range of $200 – $225.
 A $135, non-refundable deposit is due at time of registration.
-The balance will be due in February 2018.
+The balance will be due in January 2020.

 The cost includes audition time, instruction, costume, rehearsal ice time, staging fees, an official show program for each skater, participation in all four shows and an autograph session with the guest skaters.

 We do have a father/daughter number in the show.
-If your skater and her dad would like to participate, there is an additional $10 charge to cover chorography and skates for the dad.
+If your skater and her dad would like to participate, there is an additional $10 charge to cover choreography.
 We do offer official Showtime on Ice apparel and t-shirts for purchase.
-You can also purchase an ad for your skater in the show program.
+You may also purchase an ad for your skater in the official show program.
 These are all optional.

 How many skaters are in the show?